-Try to stick to the schedule as much as possible.
+Try to stick to the schedule as much as possible to create a functional and predictable routine.
 When things come up try to get back on schedule as soon as you can.
 This includes weekends .
 If your child is used to getting up at seven in the morning continue to do so.
 Keep their bedtimes close to the same time each night.
 Your autistic child will be happier when they have had enough sleep.

 7 AM Wake up, get dressed and ready for the day

 1 PM Outdoor Play

 This allows the child to know what is going on during the day assuming that they aren’t in some sort of school setting.

 Include doctors, or therapy appointments on the schedule.
 An older child can still benefit from a schedule.
 It has to be adjusted for school time, and any extra curricular activities.
 You can include homework time, and chores into the chart.
 Once you start using a chart for your autistic child you will see a improvement in the flow of your day.
 This also leaves little time for boredom.

 There is always something planned to do.